 ↳Increase your fiber intake

 You probably already know that fiber is good for you.
 But do you know why?
 Here’s a quick primer—fiber is a complex carbohydrate that cannot be digested by the human body.
-Commonly found in plants, it has a number of beneficial effects on the body, from regulating body sugar and maintaining healthy cholesterol levels to reducing the risk of colon cancer.
+Commonly found in plants, fiber has a number of beneficial effects on the body, from influencing glycemic (blood sugar) response and maintaining healthy cholesterol levels to reducing the risk of colon cancer.

 There are two basic types of fiber—soluble and insoluble.
 Soluble fiber absorbs water to form a gel-like substance in your digestive tract.
 It helps soften your stool for easier and better poops.
 Insoluble fiber is the ‘roughage’ found in stalks, skins, and seeds.
 It doesn’t dissolve in water, isn’t absorbed into the bloodstream, and helps bulk up your waste to keep you regular.